 Holly Springs is a somewhat small city located in the state of Georgia.
 With a population of 10,719 people and three constituent neighborhoods, Holly Springs is the 95th largest community in Georgia.
-There's nothing like the smell of a brand new house, and in Holly Springs was built relatively recently.
-The construction of new real estate can often be taken as an indication that people are choosing to move to Holly Springs, and putting down their money on brand new construction.
+There's nothing like the smell of a brand new house, and in Holly Springs, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to Holly Springs, and putting down their money on brand new construction.
 Holly Springs’s real estate is, on average, some of the newest in the nation.
 Holly Springs does seem to be experiencing an influx of affluent people, because the median household income is $67,488.00.

 Holly Springs real estate is some of the most expensive in Georgia, although Holly Springs house values don't compare to the most expensive real estate in the U.S.

 Holly Springs is a decidedly white-collar city, with fully 87.08% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Holly Springs is a city of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Holly Springs who work in office and administrative support (14.61%), management occupations (14.13%), and sales jobs (13.57%).